Tips for Powersports Dune-Riding Prep

-Whether you prefer two wheels or four, there’s nothing quite like taking your ATV or dirt bike out for a ride in the dunes!
-From beaches to desert recreational areas, there's no shortage of options for planning your next sand-shredding trip.
+Whether you prefer two wheels or four, there’s nothing quite like taking your ATV or dirt bike out for a ride in the dunes.
+From beaches to deserts, there's no shortage of options for planning your next sand-dunes trip.

-Preparation is perhaps the most important part of a successful dune riding trip, but can be easy to overlook when you're ready to go.
+Preparation is the most important part of a successful dune riding trip, but can be easy to overlook when you're anxious to go.
 A heightened awareness of your surroundings can also be the ultimate difference maker on how well your sand dune trip goes.
-Although we all might enjoy a good learning experience, these painless recommendations will get your machine ready for the sand, and keep you twisting that throttle without any interruptions.
+We all might enjoy a good learning experience, but these painless recommendations will get your powersports machine ready for the sand.
 Here are 5 tips on how to prep your ATV or dirt bike for riding the sand dunes.

 Dune Riding Prep Tip 1: Change the Oil

 If you’re an experienced dune rider, you know how much harder you have to work to ride on the sand.
 That means your engine has to work harder too.
 Doing an oil change is good practice before a demanding trip to the dunes.
 While you're attempting to roost your friends, the rotations per minute (RPM) on your machine are running higher than normal, resulting in much higher engine temperatures.